 Generally, yes.
 Your homeowner’s insurance will cover your living expenses if the extent of the damage to your home makes it unlivable.
 These living expenses may also include the cost of your meals.
 Your insurance policy will have limits that determine how long they will pay for your living expenses and how much you can spend.
 It is important to keep these limits in mind.

 CAN YOUR HOMEOWNER’S INSURANCE DROP YOU FOR MAKING A CLAIM?

 It depends.
 Generally, a homeowner’s insurance company can cancel a new insurance policy only within the first sixty (60) days.
 After this sixty (60) day period, they can only cancel the policy for nonpayment, fraud, or significant risk changes.
 Typically, when people think of being dropped from their insurance, they are thinking of the insurance company deciding against renewing their policy.
 Deciding not to renew your policy after it expires is not the same thing as dropping you.
 An insurance company cannot generally terminate your insurance because you made a claim.

-At Keller, Melchiorre & Walsh, we know your home is your castle.
+At Keller, Melchiorre & Walsh, our Jupiter property damage lawyers know your home is your castle.
 You deserve to have your home protected when it is damaged.
 We handle property damage cases throughout the state of Florida.
 Let us use our knowledge and experience to help you.
-Remember the no-fee guarantee: we don't get paid unless you win.
-Call us at (561) 295-5825 for a free case evaluation.
+Remember the no-fee guarantee: we do not get paid unless you win.
+Call us for a free case evaluation.